Today, I want to share some simple and practical advice about overcoming MLM Objections.

 Another great question to ask is this: “Mary, I know you aren’t interested in buying my products today, but would it be okay if I stayed in touch with you in the future, in case your situation changes?”
 This question works very well.

-Assuming you have been low-key, polite and nice, most people will tell you it’s okay if you stay in touch with them.
-Remember, the money is in the follow up.
+Assuming you have been low-key, polite, and nice, most people will tell you it’s okay if you stay in touch with them.
+Remember, the fortune is in the follow up.

 The Bottom Line